Setting Up BSD as a Router with NAT and DHCP

 Before diving into software, the hardware setup needs to be clear.
 A BSD router needs at least two network interfaces—one for the internal network and one for the outside connection.
 These can be built-in Ethernet ports or USB adapters, as long as BSD supports them.

-After BSD is installed, the system will name the interfaces with labels like em0, re0, or ue0.
-Running ifconfig helps confirm which device is plugged into the internet and which one will serve the local network.
-Some users even label their ports with tape to avoid confusion during maintenance.
+After you install BSD, the system assigns interface labels such as em0, re0, or ue0.
+Run ifconfig to confirm which device connects to the internet and which one serves the local network.
+Many users also label their ports with tape, making it easier to identify them during maintenance and reducing the chance of mistakes.

 Having reliable hardware makes a big difference.
 Using a gigabit switch, quality Ethernet cables, and a machine with enough processing power keeps network performance smooth.
 A router doesn’t need to be fancy, but stable hardware makes the software easier to manage.